alimaleki-2001/Gymso-Fitness/README.md

 # Gymso-Fitness
-This project is written by Ali Maleki using Tailwind CSS, JavaScript and jQuery
+This project is written by Ali Maleki using Tailwind CSS and JavaScript